Keys for Curtis

 - Ravel - Steinway Upright Model “K” - Room 412, Lenfest Hall

 - Stravinsky - Steinway Upright Model “K” - Room 414, Lenfest Hall

 When making your gift, you can specify the piano and the key(s).
-Assignments will be made on a first-come first-served basis.
-Your gift to the Keys for Curtis campaign will help defray the cost of the new Steinway pianos; it is not considered a gift to the Curtis Annual Fund.
+Assignments to keys will be made on a first-come, first-served basis.
+Your gift to the Keys for Curtis campaign helps defray the cost of the new Steinway pianos and keep them properly maintained, and is not a membership gift.